 nvidia-smi to display information about the GPUs available to tasks in the container:

 det cmd run nvidia-smi

-More complex commands including shell constructs can also be run provided they are quoted to prevent interpretation by the local shell:
+You can also run more complex commands including shell constructs provided they are quoted to prevent interpretation by the local shell:

 det cmd run 'for x in a b c; do echo $x; done'

 det cmd run streams output from the command until it finishes, but the command continues